A high yield savings account, or HYSA, could be an excellent place to keep your money, as it can offer great returns for practically no risk.

 The account can be opened online through the bank’s website or by downloading their smartphone app.

 If you also have a Varo bank account, you can use their automatic savings tools to grow your savings without too much effort.
 From saving a percentage of your pay to using round-ups, Varo makes it easy to save money.

 14. Vio Bank: Savings Account

-Vio Bank’s High Yield Online Savings Account offers an APY of 0.51%, which rate is applicable on all balances.
+Vio Bank’s High Yield Online Savings Account offers a high yield APY on all balances.

 There is a $100 opening deposit minimum requirement, but the bank does not charge any monthly fees, so you get to keep all of the money.

 Withdrawals are limited to 6 per month, with excess withdrawals charged at $10 each.
 Vio is a division of MidFirst Bank, which is the institution that insures your money with the FDIC.

 Best High-Yield Savings Rates For May 28, 2022

 Marcus Online Savings Account